 Camper Hero: Elsie Mae

 David and Richella's world was turned upside down when their little girl, Elsie Mae, was diagnosed with leukaemia at just 2 years of age.
-Elsie Mae underwent intensive treatment while her family could only watch on helplessly while it took a terrible toll on her delicate body.
+Elsie Mae underwent intensive treatment while her family could only watch on helplessly as it took a terrible toll on her delicate body.

 'The first four weeks in hospital were devastating.
 She lost so much weight so quickly.
 She got all these really, really bad cold sores on her mouth.
 She was so pale.' - Richella.